Clipping Improves Adam-Norm and AdaGrad-Norm when the Noise Is Heavy-Tailed: Numerical Experiments: Additional Details and Results

 \subsection{ALBERT Base v2 Fine-tuning}

-In our experiments with finetuning of the ALBERT Base v2 model on CoLa and RTE datasets, we consider \algname{Clip-Adam} and \algname{Clip-RAdamD}.
-The pseudocode for these methods is given in Algortihm~\ref{alg:clip_radamd} (\algname{Clip-Adam} is \algname{Clip-RAdam} with $\eta = 1$).
-It is also worth mentioning that following a standard practice of usage \algname{Adam}, we apply bias correction to \algname{Adam} and \algname{Clip-Adam}.
-For the delayed versions -- \algname{RAdamD} and \algname{Clip-RAdamD} -- we do not apply bias correction and tune $b$ instead.
+\paragraph{Further details.} In our experiments with finetuning of the ALBERT Base v2 model on CoLa and RTE datasets, we follow a standard practice of usage \algname{Adam}, we apply bias correction to \algname{Adam} and \algname{Clip-Adam}.
+For the delayed version -- \algname{Clip-AdamD} -- we do not apply bias correction and tune $b_{0}$ instead.